dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 It's important to note that all those resources are not at the same state.

-Details on the CRDs definition are available on the relate [github](https://github.com/kubernetes-sigs/gateway-api/tree/main/config/crd/standard) repository.
+Details on the CRDs definition are available on the related [github](https://github.com/kubernetes-sigs/gateway-api/tree/main/config/crd/standard) repository.

 ![illustration1](/assets/gapi/github.png)

 You'll notice that the stable version is currently 1.3.

-We can check the presence of the CRDs on the lcuster with a kubectl get command.
+We can check the presence of the CRDs on the cluster with a kubectl get command.

 ```bash